 An important component of our business strategy is service delivery outside of the United States and our continuing international expansion.
-During 2021, we derived approximately 33% of our revenue from operations outside of the U.S. Conducting business abroad is subject to a variety of risks, including:
+During 2022, we derived approximately 32% of our revenue from operations outside of the United States.
+Conducting business abroad is subject to a variety of risks, including:

-- inconsistent regulations, licensing requirements, prescriptive labor rule, corrupt business practices, restrictive export control and immigration laws may result in inadvertent violation of laws that we may not be able to immediately detect or correct; and may increase our cost of operations as we endeavor to comply with laws that differ from one country to another; - uncertainty of tax regulations in countries where we do business may affect our costs of operation; - longer payment cycles could impact our cash flows and results of operations; - political and economic instability and unexpected changes in regulatory regimes could adversely affect our ability to deliver services overseas and our ability to repatriate cash; - the withdrawal of the United Kingdom from the European Union (known as "Brexit") added complexity and cost to provision of services and movement of people across UK, Ireland and continental members of the European Union, which could impact our European operations and our operations in the UK; - currency exchange rate fluctuations, restrictions on currency movement, and impact of international tax laws could adversely affect our results of operations, if we are forced to maintain assets in currencies other than U.S. dollars, while our financial results are reported in U.S. dollars; - infrastructure challenges and lack of sophisticated disaster and pandemic preparedness in some countries where we do business may impact our service delivery; and - terrorist attacks or civil unrest in some of the regions where we do business, and the resulting need for enhanced security measures may impact our ability to deliver services, threaten the safety of our employees, and increase our costs of operations.
+- inconsistent regulations, licensing requirements, prescriptive labor rule, corrupt business practices, restrictive export control and immigration laws, which may result in inadvertent violation of laws that we may not be able to immediately detect or correct; and may increase our cost of operations as we endeavor to comply with laws that differ from one country to another; - · uncertainty of tax regulations in countries where we do business may affect our costs of operation; - longer payment cycles, especially during economic downturn, could impact our cash flows and results of operations;

+- political and economic instability and unexpected changes in regulatory regimes could adversely affect our ability to deliver services overseas and our ability to repatriate cash.
+For example, in 2022, Russian forces launched a significant military action against Ukraine, which has resulted in conflict and disruptions in the region and drew other countries (the U.S., the UK, Germany, Poland, Iran, and China), indirectly, into taking sides and supplying logistical assistance and arms.
+It also caused Russia to take certain retaliatory actions against the European Union in restricting its access to Russian energy.
+These geopolitical alignments create instability in regions where we do business.
+Although we do not believe that, to date, these events had material impact on our business, financial position or operations, if any of these, or any other factors, disrupt a country or region where we have significant operations (in particular the U.S., India, Bulgaria, Poland, or the Philippines), clients or vendors, our business could be materially adversely affected. - currency exchange rate fluctuations and restrictions on currency movement or negative tax consequences triggered by such movement could adversely affect our results of operations, if we are forced to maintain assets in currencies other than U.S. dollars, while our financial results are reported in U.S. dollars; and if we are forced to maintain assets in currencies other than those that we use for payment of our operating expenses; - infrastructure challenges and lack of sophisticated disaster and pandemic preparedness in some countries where we do business may impact our service delivery; and - terrorist attacks or civil unrest in some of the regions where we do business, and the resulting need for enhanced security measures may impact our ability to deliver services, threaten the safety of our employees, and increase our costs of operations.